 Teens might also benefit from many other databases on our list, covering history, genealogy, science, world languages, engine repair, literature, career guidance, and more.
 We have currently added a few new items to our database list!
 Check them out below!

 POWER Teens provides online resources, including full-text research e-resources, collections of photographs and documents, the statewide catalog of materials held in libraries throughout Pennsylvania, and Chat with a Librarian.

 Google Lit Trips

 Google Lit Trips are fantastic for building background knowledge around novels.
-The trips are primarily focused on the canon, with a variety of modern and diverse titles including Esperanza Rising by Pam Muñoz Ryan and A Long Walk to Water by Linda Sue Park.
+The trips are primarily focused on the canon, with a variety of modern and diverse titles, including Esperanza Rising by Pam Muñoz Ryan and A Long Walk to Water by Linda Sue Park.
 There is also a mechanism to request that a trip be created, which could build a more representative body of titles.
-Google Lit Trips also offers an opportunity for students to create their own trips in response to readings.
+Google Lit Trips also allows students to create their own trips in response to readings.
 They are sorted by grade level, and the database is searchable.
 The interface is a little complex to navigate, so younger students may require some help from an adult.